minozzi/minozzi.github.io/publications.md

 William Minozzi, Hyunjin Song, David M.J.
 Lazer, Michael A. Neblo, & Katherine Ognyanova.
 "The Incidental Pundit: Who Talks Politics with Whom, and Why?"
-Conditionally accepted at *American Journal of Political Science*.
+Accepted at *American Journal of Political Science*.

 William Minozzi and Jonathan Woon.
 "The Limited Value of a Second Opinion: Competition and Exaggeration in Experimental Cheap Talk Games."
 Conditionally accepted at *Games and Economic Behavior*.